callanjerel/learn-cv2/README.md

 Learned how to slice and replace certain sections of images, and how to print the full array or parts of the array.

+## September 19th at 10:00PM

+Learned how to take frames from webcams and videos and display them.
+Also learned some useful stuff about numpy and just got used to CV2